Calcium carbide: Carbide lamps

 Calcium carbide is used in carbide lamps.
 Water dripping on carbide produces acetylene gas, which burns and produces light.
 While these lamps gave steadier and brighter light than candles, they were dangerous in coal mines, where flammable methane gas made them a serious hazard.
 The presence of flammable gases in coal mines led to miner safety lamps such as the Davy lamp, in which a wire gauze reduces the risk of methane ignition.
 Carbide lamps were still used extensively in slate, copper, and tin mines where methane is not a serious hazard.
 Most miners' lamps have now been replaced by electric lamps.

 Carbide lamps are still used for mining in some less wealthy countries, for example in the silver mines near Potosí, Bolivia.
 Carbide lamps are also still used by some cavers exploring caves and other underground areas, although they are increasingly being replaced in this use by LED lights.

-Carbide lamps were also used extensively as headlights in early automobiles, motorcycles and bicycles, but have been replaced entirely by electric lamps.
+Carbide lamps were also used extensively as headlamps in early automobiles, motorcycles and bicycles, but have been replaced entirely by electric lamps.

 Other uses

-Calcium carbide is sometimes used as source of acetylene, which like ethylene gas, is a ripening agent.
-However, this is illegal in some countries as, in the production of acetylene from calcium carbide, contamination often leads to trace production of phosphine and arsine.
-These impurities can be removed by passing the acetylene gas through acidified copper sulfate solution, but, in developing countries, this precaution is often neglected.
+Calcium carbide is sometimes used as a ripening agent, somewhat like ethylene gas.
+This use is illegal in some countries as, in the production of acetylene from calcium carbide, contamination often leads to trace production of phosphine and arsine.
+In principle, these impurities can be removed by passing the acetylene gas through acidified copper sulfate solution, but, in developing countries, this precaution is often neglected.

 Calcium carbide is used in toy cannons such as the Big-Bang Cannon, as well as in bamboo cannons.
-In the Netherlands calcium carbide is used around new-year to shoot with milk churns.
+In the Netherlands, a popular New Year's Eve tradition in rural areas is to use calcium carbide explosions to blow the lid or a ball off the top of a milk churn.

 Calcium carbide, together with calcium phosphide, is used in floating, self-igniting naval signal flares, such as those produced by the Holmes' Marine Life Protection Association.

 Calcium carbide is used to determine the moisture content of soil.
 When soil and calcium carbide are mixed in a closed pressure cylinder, the water content in soil reacts with calcium carbide to release acetylene whose pressure can be measured to determine the moisture content.

 Calcium carbide is sold commercially as a mole repellent.
 When it comes into contact with water, the gas produced drives moles away.